BTrue/GettingAndCleaningDataProject/README.md

 ## Let's switch back to the last level and add a link to (www.github.com)

 ## Now for my favorite Quote:
-> Weapons are the tools of destruction, all good men avoid them *wow*
+> "Weapons are the tools of destruction, all good men avoid them."

+*wow*
 ** that is an _awesome_ quote **